Special Immunology Unit and HIV Services

-The SIU provides care to individuals with HIV regardless of ability to pay for services.
-For those that are un/underinsured, the SIU receives federal, state and local money to provide comprehensive primary medical care which includes but is not limited to:
+The Special Immunology Unit provides care to individuals with HIV regardless of ability to pay for services.
+For those that are uninsured or underinsured, the Special Immunology Unit receives federal, state and local money to provide comprehensive primary medical care which includes but is not limited to:

 - Physician appointments